How often have you had the experience of needing to make tough decisions that pull you in different directions?

 After making the decision, it’s time to move on.
 You’ll feel good and build self-confidence knowing that you didn’t linger on the choices available.

 Only consider revisiting a previous decision if something unexpected occurs that impacts it.
-If that’s the case, then follow the same process by ensuring you make the revised decision before a new deadline.
+If that’s the case, follow the same process by ensuring you make the revised decision before a new deadline.

 4. Seek Input From Other People—Don’t Decide Alone

-Explore the Thoughts of Others and Gain a Different Perspective
+Gain a Different Perspective From Others

 An insecure business leader likely won’t trust their team(s) to help them make decisions.
 On the other hand, an assured and secure business leader realizes they don’t “know it all.”
-Instead of going solo on all work-related decisions, they install trust among their team and get the support required to arrive at the best possible decisions.
+Instead of going solo on all work-related decisions, they install trust among their team and get the support required to make the best possible decisions.

 The ability to make a great decision can depend on the information related to it that’s at your disposal.
 When faced with a difficult choice, don’t be afraid to lean on the relevant people for help.
 They can offer valid alternatives that are otherwise easy to overlook or hold the key to you making a well-informed decision.